Great Lakes High Water USACE- Buffalo District Permit Guidance

-The U.S. Army Corps of Engineers (USACE), Buffalo District, in cooperation with the New York State Department of Environmental Conservation (DEC) has issued guidance regarding permits available for the purpose of shore protection to safeguard existing functional erosion control structures, roads, bridges, infrastructure, and property along Lake Ontario shoreline and the Saint Lawrence River including affected portions of navigable bays and tributaries.
+The U.S. Army Corps of Engineers (USACE), Buffalo District, in cooperation with the New York State Department of Environmental Conservation (DEC) and New York State Department of State (DOS) have issued guidance regarding permits available for the purpose of shore protection to safeguard existing functional erosion control structures, roads, bridges, infrastructure, and property along the shorelines of Lake Erie, Lake Ontario, Niagara River and Saint Lawrence River including affected portions of associated bays and tributaries.

 All GP applications must be submitted to the DEC who will determine if the GP applies.
-If the GP applies, no coordination with the USACE or NYSDOS is required except for the following circumstances where you must contact the USACE at 716-879-4330 or LRB.Regulatory@usace.army.mil to obtain approval prior to starting work:
+If the GP applies, no coordination with the USACE or DOS is required except for the following circumstances, as certain activities may require USACE pre-construction notification or approval under the Federal Endangered Species Act.

-c.)
-For any work subject to this permit in the Towns of Sandy Creek and Richland, Oswego County, and the Towns of Henderson and Ellisburg, Jefferson County.
+a.)
+Tree removal in: all Towns in Jefferson County; in the Towns of Sandy Creek and Richland, Oswego County; and in the Towns of Hammond, Morristown and Oswegatchie, St. Lawrence County.

-To ensure permit compliance please review the complete terms and conditions of the Corps Nationwide Permits that can be accessed here.
+To ensure permit compliance, please review the terms and conditions of the USACE Nationwide Permits 3, 13 & 19, which contains updated DEC Water Quality Certification and DOS Coastal Consistency information for use with the GP.
+It can be accessed HERE.

 Projects not qualifying for the GP